 However, the oval-shaped Dutch oven is more useful when it’s time for you to do large, long roasts, such as tenderloin.
 The oval Dutch oven will fit onto an oval-shaped burner and will also work great on a large round burner for something like a braise, where you start it on the stovetop and finish it in the oven.

-The Best Dutch Oven Picks of 2020
+The Best Dutch Oven Picks

 1. Lodge 6-Quart Enameled Cast Iron Dutch Oven